bojan-ski/react-image-finder/README.md

-Checking out the Unsplash API
+Checking out (playing with) the Unsplash API